NEONScience/NEON-Data-Skills/_posts/2014-07-12-1_About-LiDAR-Data-Light-Detection-and-Ranging_Activity1.md

 {% include _images.html url="/minimal-mistakes/images/ScalingTrees_NatGeo.jpg" description="Conventional on the ground methods to measure trees are resource intensive and limit the amount of vegetation that can be characterized!
 Photo: National Geographic" %}

 To measure vegetation across large areas we need remote sensing methods that can take many measurements, quickly using automated sensors.
-These measurements can than be used to estimate forest structure across larger areas.
-LiDAR, or light detection ranging (sometimes also referred to as active laser scanning) is one RS method that can be used to map vegetation height, density and other characteristics across a region.
+These measurements can  be used to estimate forest structure across larger areas.
+LiDAR, or light detection ranging (sometimes also referred to as active laser scanning) is one remote sensing method that can be used to map vegetation height, density and other characteristics across a region.

 ### How Scientists Use LiDAR Data ##
 There are many different uses for LiDAR data.

 - LiDAR data classically have been used to derive high resolution elevation data <image: low vs high resolution DEM>
 - LiDAR data have also been used to derive information about vegetation structure including
 	- Canopy Height